Maximal entanglement increase with single-photon subtraction: R enyi-2 entanglement

-In this work, we will restrict ourselves to discussing bipartite entanglement.
+Throughout the work, we will restrict ourselves to bipartite entanglement.
 As shown in Fig.~\ref{fig1}(a), for an arbitrary global pure state $\hat \rho=|\psi\rangle\langle\psi|$, the entanglement between two subsystems $\mathcal{A}$ and $\mathcal{B}$ can be measured through the R\'enyi-$2$ entropy as